 Smoking severely reduces blood supply to the breast tissue and skin.
 It delays healing and can be responsible for skin and nipple loss, wound infection, bad scars, and other complications that may require corrective surgery.
-It is therefore essential to stop smoking completely for at least three weeks before surgery.
+It is therefore essential to stop smoking completely for at least three weeks before surgery and six weeks after surgery.
 Simply cutting back is not enough.
 Nicotine containing patches and gum are equally harmful.

 What is the recovery like?

-Breast reduction surgery is well tolerated largely because the breasts lie completely outside of the body and superficial to the muscles.
-Most women describe a burning feeling in the skin incisions and generalized breast discomfort after surgery.
+Breast reduction surgery is well tolerated largely because the breasts lie essentially outside of the body and superficial to the muscles.
+Most women describe a burning feeling along the skin incisions and generalized breast discomfort after surgery.
 Both are well controlled by oral pain medication.